EXCLUSIVE-US sends notices to 30 ship managers over suspected Russia oil violations

-WASHINGTON, Nov 13 (Reuters) - The U.S. Treasury Department has sent notices to 30 ship management companies requesting information about around 100 vessels it suspects of transporting Russian crude oil in violation of a Western oil price cap, according to a source who has seen the documents.
+WASHINGTON, Nov 13 (Reuters) - The U.S. Treasury Department has sent notices to 30 ship management companies requesting information for more than 100 vessels it suspects of transporting Russian crude oil above the Western oil price cap, according to a source who has seen the documents.

-The notices, sent on Friday, are a routine step in sanctions investigations and represent the biggest step of its kind by the United States since Washington and its allies imposed the price cap last year to restrict oil revenues to Moscow as punishment for its invasion of Ukraine, the source said.
+The notices, sent by the Office of Foreign Assets Control to ship management companies in about 30 countries on Friday, represent the biggest step of its kind by the United States since Washington and its allies imposed the price cap last year aimed at restricting oil revenues to Moscow as punishment for its invasion of Ukraine, the source said.
+The requests for information are a routine step in sanctions investigations.

+The Treasury Department did not immediately respond to a request for comment.

+The Group of Seven rich countries, the European Union and Australia imposed the $60 per barrel cap last December on sea-borne exports of Russian crude to punish Moscow for its war on Ukraine.
+It bans Western companies from providing services such as transportation, insurance and financing for the oil sold above the cap.

 ((richard.valdmanis@thomsonreuters.com; +1 617 312 6022; Reuters Messaging: richard.valdmanis.thomsonreuters.com@reuters.net))